-Parents/Guardians have the right to request that an amendment be made to the student's education records and to add comments of their own if they believe information in the record file is inaccurate or misleading [34 C.F.R.
-99.7(a)(1)].
-Parents/guardians should write the principal, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
-If the school decides not to amend the record, as requested by parent/guardian, the school will notify them of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to parent/guardian when notified of a right to a hearing.
+Parent/legal guardian or eligible students who wish to ask the District to amend their child's or their education record should write the school principal or appropriate school official, clearly identify the part of the record they want changed and specify why it should be changed.
+If the District decides not to amend the record as requested by the parent or eligible student, the District will notify the parent/legal guardian or eligible student of the decision and of the right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent/legal guardian or eligible student when notified of the right to a hearing.

-Parents/guardians have the right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on a school board.
-A school official also may include a contractor, or consultant who, while not employed by the schools, performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from educational records (such as an attorney, auditor, medical consultant or therapist); or a parent or student serving on an official committee (such as a disciplinary or grievance committee), or assisting another school official in performing their his/her tasks.
+3. The right to provide written consent before the District discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

+One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.

+A "school official" includes a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the Board.
+A school official also includes a volunteer, contractor, or consultant who, while not employed by the District, performs an institutional service or function for which the District would otherwise use its own employees and who is under the direct control of the District with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent/legal guardian or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent/legal guardian, student, or other volunteer assisting another school official in performing his or her tasks.